sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 ## Conclusion
 We have demonstrated a simple ETL pipeline to enable Andy to gather competitor data of gaming mice into an accessible database.

 This provides a value-add for Andy to query the most popular brands, compare price ranges or analyze feature trends.
-This allows Andy to adjust his offerings accordingly to give himself an edge in the gaming mice market.
+Andy can then adjust his offerings accordingly to give himself an edge in the gaming mice market.

 ## Further Improvements
 **Data Validation Pipelines**: Besides table constraints, we will also consider introducing error handling (i.e. to handle unexpected HTML changes) and data validation pipelines (i.e. to ensure data scraped adheres to if-else guidelines before loading) to flag problematic data.